Editor's choiceJust1 J12 Cheap Helmet

 The V1 cheap mx helmet comes complete with a removable and washable liner, as well as cheek pads for comfort after repeated use.

 - MVRS – Magnetic Visor Release System releases in the event of a crash

-- Lightweight Injection molded polycarbonate & ABS shell construction
+- Lightweight injection moulded polycarbonate & ABS shell construction

-- 4 shell and 4 EPS sizes for a precise fit
+- Four shell sizes, and four EPS sizes for a precise fit

 - Removable and washable comfort liner and cheek pads

-- 9 intake and 4 exhaust vents for optimum airflow
+- Nine intakes and four exhaust vents for optimum airflow

 Fox V1 Safety Certifications